h1

 I’m writing this, half thinking I should probably wait to leave the country.

 Walking through Singapore, you cannot but wonder who really lives here.
 Impeccable streets (and I really mean impeccable, not a single piece of rubbish on any lawn or anywhere), very little public space or street benches, ads on the telly about parental planning, and an airconed shopping mall at every corner.
+The shops are owned by business owners like the best money lender in Singapore, bankers, law offices, etc.

 A friend of mine called it “the most american city in Asia” and I think that’s probably true in the 1984 sense of the word America.